-Before the unfortunate crime wave that erupted in 2008, Tijuana was super-touristy.
-You only had to go a few steps, and you'd find a dozen places selling cheap tourist trinkets.
-Everything seemed to be decked out in a way that was calculated to please the gringo tourists.
+In the late 2000s, Tijuana was super-touristy.
+Within a few steps from the border crossing, you could find a dozen places selling cheap tourist trinkets.
+Everything was decked out in a way that felt calculated to please the gringo tourists.

 Is It Worth My Time?